 Morning Static Yoga Routines

 When you get out of bed is the best time to do “static stretches” (hold for 30 to 60 seconds), also known as developmental stretches.
 It’s not recommended to do static stretches just before cycling (the best pre-run cycle routines are “dynamic stretches” where you flow from one pose to another.
-If for example you have tight hips, you could do some static lunges in the morning.
+If for example, you have tight hips, you could do some static lunges in the morning.

-Despite the myth, on-going soreness in the days following an intense effort is not due to a build-up of lactic acid but tiny muscle tears and inflammations.
+Despite the myth, ongoing soreness in the days following an intense effort is not due to a build-up of lactic acid but tiny muscle tears and inflammations.

-The reason why cycling can cause poor posture (unless you practice Yoga) is because sitting for long periods causes: rounded-forward posture, rigid upper back, and tight hips (particularly hip flexors).
+The reason why cycling can cause poor posture (unless you practice Yoga) is that sitting for long periods causes: rounded-forward posture, rigid upper back, and tight hips (particularly hip flexors).
 Yoga with a focus on backbends and spinal massaging will help (e.g. bridge pose, cat pose, cow pose, downward facing dog, upward staff, upward plank).

-Practicing yoga after a ride can also benefit recovery.
+Practising yoga after a ride can also benefit recovery.
 By oxygenating the blood as your heart rate return to resting, you can condition the muscular system, skeletal system, and cardiovascular system all at once with a few minutes of conscious movement and breath awareness.